 For those children that are OK with the outside elements, this is a great mindulness activity to move the body and rest the mind.

 Take a walk, and look for something red, orange, yellow, green, blue, and purple.
-Keep going through the colors, in order, until the end of your walk.
+Keep going through the colors of the rainbow, until the end of your walk.

 Write in your journal about the things you noticed and how they made you feel.

-If you are doing the walk with multiple people, you could encourage them all to do it in silence and then compare what they found when you get back home.
+You could encourage everyone to do it in silence and then compare what they found when you get back home.

 Sign up to become a Friend of Mast Cell Action so we can keep you up to date on our progress and on how to get involved in our latest campaigns and initiatives.